IBM/IBP4-IBMCloudPrivate/README.md

 - Click the `Invoke` button
 - Inspect the result – a window will pop up with 'chaincode invoke successful'
 - Click on the `x` of the pop-up window to dismiss it
-- You can validate the transaction by quering again status of 'a' and confirm that the value is 0
+- You can validate the transaction by querying again status of 'a' and confirm that the value is 0

 **Congratulations!
 You have successfully performed transactions on your Blockchain network.**